sleepyOwl14/proximax-bc-docs/docs/sdks/overview.md

 NEM2-SDK shares the same design/architecture between programming languages to accomplish the next properties:

 - **Fast language adaptation**: There is a library for Java, but you need it for C# for example.
 As both SDKs share the same design, you can re-write the library faster, adapting the syntax to your language.
 It also applies to examples, projects, applications…
-- **Cohesion/shared knowledge cross NEM developers**: Be able to change between projects that use NEM, sharing the same design accompanied by the best practices.
+- **Cohesion/shared knowledge cross ProximaX developers**: Be able to change between projects that use ProximaX, sharing the same design accompanied by the best practices.
 - **Fast SDK updates**: Migrating any improvement from a NEM2-SDK implementation to the rest is faster.
 - **Fewer bugs**: If any bug appears in one language, it is faster to check and fix it.